 WHY IS NML 21ST CCLC INVOLVED?

 NML 21st CCLC is part of the NO CHILD LEFT BEHIND ACT of 2001.
 NML 21st CCLC became part of this act in 2003.
-RISE offers academic, artistic, recreational and cultural enrichment opportunities to students and their family at times when school is not in session (such as after school hours and during the summer).
+RISE offers academic, artistic, recreational, and cultural enrichment opportunities to students and their families at times when school is not in session (such as after school hours and during the summer).
 The primary goal is to supplement the education of children to help them meet state core curriculum content standards while providing a safe place for students to learn during after school hours.
-Involvement with NML 21st CCLC also includes Mentoring, Academic Grade Counseling, BackPack Buddies, Field Trips, Career Exploration, Personal Development Programs and other activities.
+Involvement with NML 21st CCLC also includes Mentoring, Academic Grade Counseling, BackPack Buddies, Field Trips, Career Exploration, Personal Development Programs, and other activities.
 We partner with community partners such as CIS (Communities in Schools) and volunteers, who are a vital part of our program.

 WHO IS ALLOWED TO PARTICIPATE?